-$$24V \ Power = 0 \rightarrow mSetPoint = 0$$
+$$24V \quad Power = 0 \implies mSetPoint = 0$$

 Property P4.
 Finally, in order to increase the confidence in the correctness of the model, it is customary to verify that the HVC state machine is not able to go into deadlock.

 P4: That the HVC software is not able to go into deadlock.